Dorif/fragalyseqt/README.md

 ## How to get it working at NetBSD?

 First, install Git and libraries needed to run FragalyseQt.
-In this case it is essential to install pyqtgraph from PIP, because native NetBSD package seems to be broken in some way (assuming you have quite recent version of NetBSD and python 3.11):
+In this case it is essential to install pyqtgraph by pip, because native NetBSD package seems to be broken in some way (assuming you have quite recent version of NetBSD and python 3.11):

 ```bash